joshuaacano/sass-parcel-starter/README.md

 1. Clone the repo
 2. Run `npm install` in your terminal
 3. Run `npm start` in your terminal.
-Parcel will install additional dependencies needed to watch Sass files and optimize code using PostCss.
+Parcel will install additional dependencies needed to watch Sass files and optimize code using PostCSS.

 ## Production